csprite/csprite/README.md

 will be smaller as well & Only required things will be loaded.

 ## Todo
+- Live Canvas Preview?
+The idea is simple.
+Just have a buffer on which user's action are drawn on every frame & Cleared every frame (By storing the dirty from previous frame) & When finally it's time to commit.
+You just blit the buffer or maybe blend it?
+- Dithering Tool Like Dither Boy?
 - Unit Testing?
 More like Block Testing.
 Instead of testing each function, Let's test subsystems or a block.
   - https://youtu.be/21JlBOxgGwY